crossterm-rs/crossterm/examples/program_examples/README.md

   This is a terminal application where multiple threads write to the output while you can enter commands asynchronously.
   To run this use `cargo run --example command_bar`

--  Logging:

-   This is an async logging program to demonstrate asynchronous logging with a queue.
-   To run this use `cargo run --example logging`